-Almost a quarter of Michigan residents were obese in 2002, according to Promoting Healthy Weight in Michigan through Physical Activity and Nutrition, and people who are overweight or obese comprise two thirds of the population.
+A little more than one third of Michigan residents were obese in 2021, according to Healthy Michigan, Michigan Health & Wellness, and people who are overweight or obese comprise two thirds of the population.
 "Overweight and obesity substantially increase the risk for cardiovascular disease, type 2 diabetes, hypertension, lipid disorders, stroke, gallbladder disease, osteoarthritis, sleep apnea, respiratory problems, psychological disorders, stress, incontinence, and cancers of the endometrium, breast, prostate and colon," according to that report.
-1 The obesity rates for Hillsdale County and the State of Michigan in 2010 were 29% and 28%, respectively, according to www.countyhealthrankings.org.
+1The obesity rates for Hillsdale County and the State of Michigan in 2015 were 37.5% and 30.9%, respectively, according to www.countyhealthrankings.org.